muellerberndt/obfuscation-metrics/README.md

 ### Project Goals

-* Find an agreeable definition of *strong resiliency* against a number of tasks, such as program comprehension and modification;
+* Find an agreeable definition of *strong resiliency* against a number of tasks, such as comprehension and modification of the program or its modules;

 * List obfuscating transformations that, when applied correctly, result in *strong resiliency* against those tasks;

-* List verifiable requirements that must *always* be fulfilled (e.g. algorithmic complexity added by the transformations, minimum value for normalized compression distance), along with practical verification processes.
+* List verifiable requirements that must *always* be fulfilled (e.g. algorithmic complexity added by the transformations), along with practical verification processes.

 * List specific requirements for each specific type of obfuscation.